-As a winner of the Best Female Director prize at Bechdel Test Fest 2017, Italian-born filmmaker Stella Corradi is the perfect inspiration for Electric Ghost's first interview.
-A graduate of Film from Queen Mary University of London, Stella has worked as Assistant Director on productions such as Ginger and Rosa (Sally Potter, 2012), and Macbeth (Justin Kurzel, 2015) amongst others.
+As a winner of the Best Female Director prize at Bechdel Test Fest 2017, Italian-born filmmaker Stella Corradi is the perfect inspiration for electric ghost’s first interview.
+A graduate of Film from Queen Mary University of London, Stella has worked as Assistant Director on productions such as Ginger and Rosa (2012) and Macbeth (2015), amongst others.

-Fascinated by Little Soldier, Electric Ghost Magazine talked to Stella Corradi about her debut, her inspirations, and her love for cinema.
+Fascinated by Little Soldier, we spoke to Stella Corradi about her debut, her inspirations, and her love for cinema.
 And yes, we talked about women, too.
-You can read the interview below.
-The film was also recently put on Vimeo Staff Picks, so you have the chance to watch it by clicking the poster below.

 Stella Corradi: I wrote the script a couple of years before submitting it to Film London’s London Calling fund.
 After working in the film industry as a director’s assistant to Sally Potter and Justin Kurzel, I finally had the confidence to develop the script and ask people I admired to collaborate with me on this.